square/square-connect-go-sdk/swagger/docs/RefundsApi.md

 > ListPaymentRefundsResponse ListPaymentRefunds(ctx, optional)
 ListPaymentRefunds

 Retrieves a list of refunds for the account making the request.
-Max results per page: 100
+The maximum results per page is 100.

 ### Required Parameters